i18n-site/rust/i18/tests/md/en/seo.md

 })
 ```

-Click `Debug`, then click Publish to the entire network.
+Click `Debug`, then click "Publish to the Entire Network".

 ![](//p.3ti.site/1725437754.avif)

-## Advanced Usage: Distribute traffic based on regional resolution
+## Advanced Usage: Distributing Traffic Based on Geographical Resolution

-If you want to provide services in mainland China and also want `cloudflare`'s free international traffic, you can use `DNS` with regional resolution.
+If you wish to offer services in mainland China while also benefiting from `cloudflare`'s free international traffic, you can utilize `DNS` with regional resolution capabilities.

-For example, [Huawei Cloud DNS](https://www.huaweicloud.com) provides free regional analysis, with which mainland Chinese traffic can go through Baidu Smart Cloud, and international traffic can go through `cloudflare`.
+For instance, [Huawei Cloud DNS](https://www.huaweicloud.com) offers free regional resolution services.
+With it, mainland Chinese traffic can be routed through Baidu Smart Cloud, while international traffic can be directed to `cloudflare`.

-There are many pitfalls in the configuration of `cloudflare`.
-Here are a few points to note:
+There are numerous pitfalls in configuring `cloudflare`; here are some key points to consider:

-### The domain name is hosted in other `DNS`, how to use `cloudflare`
+### How to use `cloudflare` when the domain is hosted on another `DNS`?

-First bind an arbitrary domain name to `cloudflare`, and then use `SSL/TLS` → custom domain name to associate the main domain name with this domain name.
+First, bind any domain name to Cloudflare, then use `SSL/TLS` → `Custom Domain` to associate the main domain with this domain name.

 ![](https://p.3ti.site/1725438658.avif)

-### `cloudflare R2` cannot be accessed through a custom domain name
+### `Cloudflare R2` Cannot Be Accessed via a Custom Domain

-Because `cloudflare`'s own object storage `R2` cannot be accessed by a custom domain name, a third-party object storage needs to be used to place static files.
+Because `cloudflare`'s built-in object storage `R2` does not support custom domain access, a third-party object storage service must be used to host static files.

-Hereinafter, taking [backblaze.com](https://www.backblaze.com) as an example to demonstrate how to bind third-party objects to be stored to `cloudflare`.
+Taking [backblaze.com](https://www.backblaze.com) as an example, this section demonstrates how to bind a third-party object storage to `cloudflare`.

-Create a bucket at `backblaze.com`, upload any file, click to browse the file, and get the domain name of `Friendly URL`, which is `f003.backblazeb2.com` here.
+Create a bucket on `backblaze.com`, upload any file, click to browse the file, and obtain the domain name for the `Friendly URL`, which in this case is `f003.backblazeb2.com`.

 ![](//p.3ti.site/1725440783.avif)

-Change the domain name from `CNAME` to `f003.backblazeb2.com` at `cloudflare` and enable the proxy.
+At `cloudflare`, set the domain to `CNAME` as `f003.backblazeb2.com` and enable the proxy.

 ![](//p.3ti.site/1725440896.avif)

-Modify `cloudflare`'s `SSL` → encryption mode, set to `Full`
+Modify Cloudflare's `SSL` → `Encryption Mode` to `Full`

 ![](//p.3ti.site/1725438572.avif)

-Add the conversion rule as shown below, put it first (the first one has the lowest priority):
+Add the conversion rule as shown in the diagram below, placing it at the top (the top rule has the lowest priority)

 ![](//p.3ti.site/1725443232.avif)

-`Rewrite to` select dynamic and modify `your_bucketname` in `concat("/file/your_bucketname",http.request.uri.path)` to your bucket name.
+Select `Rewrite to` as dynamic and modify `your_bucketname` in `concat("/file/your_bucketname", http.request.uri.path)` to your bucket name.

-In addition, in the `cloudflare` conversion rule above, `index.html` is changed to `file/your_bucketname/index.html`, and other configurations remain the same.
+Moreover, in the `cloudflare` routing rules mentioned earlier, change `index.html` to `file/your_bucketname/index.html`, with all other settings remaining unchanged.

 ![](//p.3ti.site/1725441384.avif)